 Article 31

 International preliminary examination is an optional part of the processing of an international application, performed if the applicant files a “demand.”
-It shares the objectives of, and builds on the process of, the written opinion of the International Searching Authority, allowing the applicant to respond to the International Preliminary Examining Authority, with arguments as to why the opinion was incorrect, or with amendments to attempt to overcome objections.It has the primary objective of formulating a preliminary and non-binding opinion on the questions of whether the claimed invention appears to be novel, to involve an inventive step (to be non-obvious) and to be industrially applicable.
-A secondary objective is to identify whether there appear to be any defects in the form or contents of the international application, for example with regard to the clarity of the claims, the description, and the drawings, or whether the claims are fully supported by the description.
+It shares the objectives of, and builds on the process of, the written opinion of the International Searching Authority, allowing the applicant to respond to the International Preliminary Examining Authority, with arguments as to why the opinion was incorrect, or with amendments to attempt to overcome objections.
 The results of the international preliminary examination are recorded in the international preliminary examination report (entitled “international preliminary report on patentability (Chapter II of the Patent Cooperation Treaty)”), copies of which are then sent to the applicant and the International Bureau.
 The International Bureau communicates the report to each elected Office (that is, usually, the Offices of all Contracting States).

 Article 31(4); Rule 53.7